juliocamarero/liferay-docs/develop/new-articles/recycle-bin/05-resolving-recycling-conflicts.markdown

 If the song isn't in the Recycle Bin, the song's current name is returned.
 Otherwise, the method invokes `TrashUtil.getOriginalTitle(_song.getName())` to return the song's original name.

+If you need to rename more than one field, you can do so using the getOriginalTitle (String value, String nameOfYourField) as many times as you need.

 Next, you need to finish satisfying the interface contract, and completely implement the Conflicts Resolution functionality.